sinegordon/DSF/README.md

 kmax - upper boundary of the wave vector in nanometers;

-kstep - step along the wave vector;
+kstep - step along the wave vector in nanometers;

 select_string - line of choice of atoms of interest in the MDAnalysis format;

-file_id - startup identifier;
+file_id - startup identifier (any symbols);

 window - the number of frames of the correlation window;